gayatrig19/the-unplugged-club/README.md

     |Unplug Here(home page/art of unplugging section) |  unplug.html           | no- as expected

 - Footer Links
      * All social media links are checked from each page.
-All links works as expected, take user to correct page and opens in new tab.
+All links works as expected taking user to correct page and opens in new tab.

     | SOCIAL MEDIA LINKS/ICONS   | DESTINATION PAGE            | PAGE OPENS IN NEW TAB|
     |--------------------------- |-----------------------------|----------------------|